Interview for CEO CFO Magazine

 Mr. Puntikov: First Line Software is an international software house.
-Our engineers are mostly based in Eastern Europe, in Russia and the Czech Republic; however our clients are spread across the globe from Brazil to Australia, with the majority in the United States and Western Europe.
+Our engineers are mostly based in Eastern Europe and the Czech Republic; however our clients are spread across the globe from Brazil to Australia, with the majority in the United States and Western Europe.

 CEOCFO: Who is turning to you for services?
 Is there a common thread among the companies?

 Mr. Puntikov: We have different types of clients, including enterprise clients such as Dell Software, who is doing some software product engineering with us, InnerWorkings – a global marketing execution firm, and Bonnier Media Group based in Sweden, for whom we are implementing web content management and e-Commerce systems.
 We also serve smaller companies like start-ups, small businesses and mid-size companies, who have specific needs in application development.
 They may have an idea that may bring them into the digital world with the potential of setting them ahead of the crowd in their respective marketplaces, and they cannot buy that off the shelf.
 If you want true market differentiation from others, then you will need to create something different.
 Small companies usually do not have specialists who understand the technology, follow all of the trends and can provide decent architectural solutions.
 For them we are here to help by providing application development and enablement services.

 CEOCFO: On your site it indicates, Unexpected Brilliance.
 How does that translate to your whole process?